shaik1002/biggitlabbomb/doc/user/ai_features.md

 ### Issue description generation

 DETAILS:
 **Tier:** Freely available for Ultimate for a limited time.
-In the future, will require [GitLab Duo Enterprise](../subscriptions/subscription-add-ons.md).
+In the future, will require Ultimate with [GitLab Duo Enterprise](../subscriptions/subscription-add-ons.md).
 **Offering:** GitLab.com

 - Generates issue descriptions.